 Our recommendation is to follow the advice of local authorities and your government and make your decision based on your personal situation.

 Asian Countries with CDC Warning/Alert Levels

 For all countries: Warning-Level 4, Do Not Travel

 What Can I Expect Now When Traveling in Asia?

 Countries covered by Asia Highlights tours have imposed the following restrictions:

 All countries have health questionnaires and temperature screenings at entry points.
 All passengers will be tested further if they have flu-like symptoms.
 Those who are suspected to have COVID-19 or at risk to spread it will be quarantined or denied entry.
 The detailed policy for each country are as below (Mid-March 2020)

-all visitors to show certificate of health (no COVID) 72 hours before entry.
+all visitors to show a certificate of health (no COVID) 72 hours before entry.
 All visitors are required to show proof of health insurance, with a minimum coverage of US$100.000 and covering COVID-19, effective from 00:00 of 18th of March 2020 for the next 30 days.